 Note that the members don’t have to act together all the way.

-of party commands; if the owner leaves the party, the party is disbanded and all the members become “Neutral” again.
+A member can leave the party with 4 of party commands; if the owner leaves, the party is disbanded and all the members become “Neutral” again.

 The party owner can purge his member with 3